 - T100: Represents total IgG, where the serum collected is purified by a Protein A column.
 Generally, sold in 100ug amounts.

-- P050: Peptide Affinity Purified antibody, where the total IgG is further purified by affinity chromatography using the specific peptide immunogen.
+- P050: Peptide Affinity Purified antibody, where the antibody is purified using the specific peptide immunogen.
 Peptide affinity purified antibodies generally have a much higher specific activity than total IgG, requires far less antibody/reaction and produces less background.
 Consequently, it is sold in smaller lots of 50ug.

 Can you send me a Certificate of Analysis for Antibody X?